We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

 If you are a heavy soda drinker then allow yourself 1 soda a day for a week if you want to ease off of them.
 Then just allow yourself soda once a week and then once a month.

-I won’t try to scare you with how bad soda is for you.
-I think that’s public knowledge by now.
+I won’t try to scare you with how bad soda is for you because I think we all know the truth about sodas.

 Drinking kombucha or carbonated water helps me stay off soda.
 It’s the fizz that I love in soda so the carbonated water or Kombucha gives me that bite.